aws-amplify/learn/content/events/README.md

 ## Logistics

 1. Send an email to aws-amplify-customer@amazon.com detailing the type of event you would like to host (e.g. meetup or speaker at a conference).
-We will get back to you within 2 business days with next steps
 2. Fork this repo.
 3. If you haven't already, add yourself as an [Amplify contributor](https://github.com/aws-amplify/community/tree/master/content/contributors).
 4. Create a new folder in the repo for your event `/contents/events/YYYY-MM-DD-desc`